A woman standing on the sidewalk in front of a wooden building with a carved relief sculpture, surrounded by green trees.

 Cedervall Architects - Tullinge high school

-With a 3D model from the architects we could take more informed decisions in regards to the placements of the sculptures.
-We decided to place the sculptures with maximal level of interaction to their surrounding environment.
-The concept was strenghtened by giving the sculptures a life-like dimension.
+With a 3D model from the architects we could take better decisions for the placement of the sculptures.
+We developed the idea to position them such that they achieve maximum interaction with their surrounding environment.
+The proposal was thus strenghtened by giving the sculptures a life-like dimension.

 We further developed principal details in dialogue with the artist to describe how the sculptures should be anchored to the ground to prevent them from toppling over.